 Polyoxymethylene (POM) injection molding material, often referred to as Delrin® or acetal is an engineered thermoplastic material that is used to manufacture parts that require increased stiffness, low friction versatility and greater dimensional stability.
 Manufactured Delrin® plastic parts are generally created through either injection molding or extrusion processes and the finished material can be used for a wide range of applications.
 Overall, injection molding with Delrin® offers numerous advantages that make it a highly sought-after material within injection molding and extrusion circuits.

-At Stack Plastics we specialize in the use of Delrin® for the manufacturing of plastic parts and materials.
+At Springboard we specialize in the use of Delrin® for the manufacturing of plastic parts and materials.
 Since Delrin® is a homopolymer variation of polyoxymethylene (POM), Delrin® is often used in place of acetal plastic injection molding material.